Cape Point in South Africa- 21 Helpful Tips and Tricks

 Cape Point Funicular

-Many people are put off visiting Cape Point because of the prospects of climbing, but fear not!
+Many people are put off visiting Cape Point in South Africa because of the prospects of climbing, but fear not!
 The funicular is a handy (and fun) way to reach the top.
 My daughter loved it!

 There is a funicular at Cape Point.
 It’s called the Flying Dutchman, and a single journey takes just 3 minutes.
 The Flying Dutchman was the first commercial funicular in the whole of Africa, and its name comes from the legend of the Flying Dutchman ghost ship.